← Back to Skills / Marketplace / terminal

 02

-Fixed-width type creates a grid that no layout system can replicate.
-Every column aligns.
-Every row is the same height.
-Numbers stack with perfect precision.
-Terminal design uses this grid as the primary layout system — not a backdrop, but the structure itself.
-When designers work with monospace rather than against it, the results have a mathematical coherence that proportional type can never match.
+Fixed-width type creates a natural grid: every column aligns, every row is the same height, numbers stack with perfect precision.
+Terminal design uses this grid as the primary layout system.
+Working with monospace yields a mathematical coherence unique to fixed-width type.

 03